magdalenakuhn17/awesome-cheap-llms/README.md

 </p>

-* Let’s make sure that your LLM application doesn’t burn a hole in your pocket.
+:point_right: Let’s make sure that your LLM application doesn’t burn a hole in your pocket.
-* Let’s instead make sure your LLM application generates a positive ROI for you, your company and your users.
+:point_right: Let’s instead make sure your LLM application generates a positive ROI for you, your company and your users.

 # Tools & frameworks to reduce costs

-## Model family and type
+## 1) Model family and type
 Selecting a suitable model or combination of models builds the foundation of building const-sensible LLM applications.

 ### In-depth papers that explain underlying concepts